sempiedram/ACP1/analysis3.md

 ### Point 2 - Result base

+An arithmetic expression needs to have exactly one base result definition, indicated by the '=' character.
+The next token after the '=' must be a valid base: bin, oct, dec, or hex.
+This must be checked here.

 The "result base" is the base in which the final result of the expression should be presented.
 The default result base is decimal.
 This base is indicated using the following format: "<expression> = <result base>".
 Therefore, if there is not already an explicit result base, the string " = dec" should be added at the end of the expression.

 ## Arithmetic operation: Valid arithmetic operations

-Arithmetic expressions are valid if the following statements are true for the expression beforethe base result definition:
+Arithmetic expressions are valid if the following statements are true for the expression before the base result definition:

 1. All tokens are either valid numbers or valid operators.
 2. All operators have exactly their required number of operands.